 In 2014, after the increase of the Company's share capital by 860.000 shares, share premiums were formed, which comprise the amount of the par value surplus of the issued shares.
 The nominal value was EUR 28,96 per share, the issue price was EUR 43,44 per share.
-There were no changes in the amount of share premium in 2021.
+There were changes in the amount of share premium in 2022.
+The share premiums decreased in amount of EUR 6.584 thousand due to the financial loss coverage.